Old-Guard-Games/oath-of-iron/_posts/2020-11-23-ida-and-the-deer.md

     d6="3"
     stat_name="Wits"
     stat="3"
-    adds="1"
+    adds="0"
     chal1="7"
     chal2="4"
  %}

+ > On a **weak hit,** take up to +2 supply, but suffer -1 momentum for each.

 ## Something is afoot...

-Hmm, a weak hit on Resupply means I can take up to +2 supply, but I have to suffer -1 momentum for each.
+Hmm, having the option of trading supply for momentum.
 Due to circumstances we need to envision, Ida finds herself in a situation in which she can acquire more supplies, but it will cost her.
 I consult the Settlement Trouble oracle for inspiration, because it seems like a good place to look for some broader context.